play-co/jash/README.md

   jash.js allows you to more easily use node as a shell scripting facility.
-  It will collate all
+  It will collate all output in an easy to consume way - avoiding pitfalls that can cause you to lose data.

-  You can then call any commandline utility like this:
+  You can call any commandline utility like this: (Why '$'?
+It's a shell prompt!)

   	var $ = require('jash');
   	$.ls('-l', '/tmp/foo', function(statusCode, stdout, stderr) {